Bishnukuet/MixClus-v1.0/Cluster_distribution/README.md

 # Cluster distribution

 **Command-line manual**

 ## About
-Visualising the sequence distrbution into clones inffered by Mixclus.
+Visualizing the sequence distribution into clones inferred by Mixclus.

 # Input